-Since the BERT update (October 2019) and the rise of natural language processing (How NLP affects SEO in 2020), we’ve been working hard to improve our product in this very direction.
+Since the BERT update (October 2019) and the rise of natural language processing (How NLP affects SEO), we’ve been working hard to improve our product in this very direction.

 During the last weeks, a few Surfers had an opportunity to test our NLP Analysis.
 They saw some stellar results by optimizing their pages for NLP and so they assured us, we’re ready to push it to all our customers.

 This major update opens up new opportunities for writing and optimization, such as: